Table of Contents

 - Temporary level boosts and Quest rewards

 Every monster and player that has the ability to engage in combat has a combat level.
 This level summarizes your skill in combat.
-Your combat level is made up of these skills:
+Your combat consists of:

-Your combat level can be Melee, Magic or Ranged based.
+Your combat level can be Melee, Magic, or Ranged based.
 The minimum combat level is 3 and the maximum level varies depending on if you are a Member or not - 138 for Members and 126 for Free-to-play players.
 This is calculated using the following formula:

 You may notice that the combat levels of other monsters and players will appear in a color - red, green, yellow, or something in between.
 Enemies 10 levels or more below you will appear very green.
-Likewise, if they are 10 levels or more above your combat level, their level will appear very red to you.
-If a player or monster is the exact same combat level as you, their level will appear yellow to you.
+Likewise, if they are 10 levels or more above your combat level, their level will appear very red.
+If a player or monster is the exact same combat level as you, their level will appear yellow.
 If the enemy is less than 10 levels below you, their level will appear greenish-yellow, progressing as the level gets lower; enemies above your level will appear orange.

 For every monster that you kill, you will be awarded experience split between your selected Combat skill(s) (see below) and Constitution.
 It is divided between the two as follows: